 Working with us will be the most fun part of your week.

-Not to be mistaken with the age old concept of "production," the crafting phase is where we get down and dirty with your stories.
+The crafting phase is where we get down and dirty with your stories.
 We seek out the emotional moments and begin building a narrative around them that compels people to join your journey.

 Broadcasting, by definition, is "to cast or scatter in all directions."
-Sharing is the opposite of broadcasting - it is active, it is engaging, it is about talking with, and in relationship to, your audience.
+Sharing is the opposite - it is active, it is engaging, it is about talking with, and in relationship to, your audience.
 Plus, it usually comes with popcorn.